austinchen13/datachallenge/README.md

 When installing hchart, you will be asked this question:
             Do you want to install from sources the package which needs compilation?
 (Yes/no/cancel) Reply “no” to this question.

-### Prop 18 Presentation
-This file contains a video of our presentation where we analyze the data visualizations we made along with our thoughts on the whole project.